FrankWanger/CCBO/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 # Contact
-For any questions or issues, please contact Fanjin Wang at fanjin.wang.20@ucl.ac.uk
+For any questions or issues, please contact Fanjin Wang (fanjin.wang.20@ucl.ac.uk)